diarmuidie/EnvPopulate/README.md

 Usage
 -----

-Make sure you have an `example.env` file in the root of your project (or in a different location by [setting the extra options](#optional).
+Make sure you have an `.env.example` file in the root of your project (or in a different location by [setting the extra options](#optional).

 The script will run every time you do a `composer install` or `composer update`.
 Press enter to accept the default value or type to overwrite it.